 There is, indeed, no place like home.
 The main downsides of working there, are all the countless distractions surrounding us, the ones we so effortlessly manage to avoid at the office.
 Home makes us feel comfortable and relaxed, that’s why it seems so hard to focus on work duties.
-Yet, according to the study conducted by Stanford University, remote work can increase productivity by up to 13%.
+Yet, according to several studies, remote work can increase productivity by up to 13%.

 Surprising, isn’t it?
 Looks like it’s completely possible to be more effective at home and we are going to tell you how to do it by setting up a perfect UX designer home office.